 Let’s say you woke up one morning to discover all of the above in a shopping cart after another late night spending spree.
 You’d be into Amazon for $1,231.29, and only $1194.09 on Jet.
 That’s an unexciting savings of $37.20 — but Amazon only stays close in this competition because of the baby monitor (which is $45 more on Jet).

-Correct for that single savings (since you should buy this baby monitor anyway), and Jet comes out ahead by $82.22.
+Correct for those single savings (since you should buy this baby monitor anyway), and Jet comes out ahead by $82.22.
 That’s nearly an 8 percent savings over Amazon and puts you well on your way to the $150 annual savings that Jet claims.

 So, there you have it: If you’re a Prime member who isn’t watching a ton of Transparent or addicted to 2-day shipping, but is buying a ton of diapers and Cheerios, you might want to consider switching.
 And maybe quit it with the late night drunken shopping while you’re at it.